-In this paper, we will first confirm that, in this coupled spin-pseudospin model, the spin exchange interaction is necessarily associated with the charge excitation; i.e., the spin excitations cannot occur without making the exchange of the pseudospins.
-We will then show that, nevertheless, there is a parameter and temperature region where the spin degrees of freedom behave like a 1D antiferromagnetic Heisenberg model; i.e., the spin degrees of freedom are 'separated' from the charge degrees of freedom in this region.
-We will moreover show that the spin system behaves in different manner depending on whether the temperature T is below or above a crossover temperature T^ that is related to the pseudospin excitations; at $T \lesssim T^$, it behaves like a 1D antiferromagnetic Heisenberg model with a T-independent effective exchange coupling constant J{eff} with the large renormalization, whereas at $T \gtrsim T^$, $J{\rm eff}$ decreases rapidly with increasing T, where the effective Heisenberg-model description ceases to be valid.
-Because the parameter values for α' -NaV2O5 are outside the region where the spincharge separation is complete, we will argue that some experimental data may possibly be interpreted as consequences of this type of spin-charge coupling.
+We note that, in this coupled spin-pseudospin model, the spin exchange interaction is necessarily associated with the charge excitation; i.e., the spin excitations cannot occur without making the exchange of the pseudospins.
+We will then show that nevertheless there is a parameter and temperature region where the spin degrees of freedom behave like a 1D antiferromagnetic Heisenberg model; i.e., the spin degrees of freedom are 'separated' from the charge degrees of freedom in this region.
+We will moreover show that the spin system behaves in different manner depending on whether the temperature T is below or above a crossover temperature T^ that is related to the pseudospin excitations; at $T \leq T^$, it behaves like a 1D antiferromagnetic Heisenberg model with a T-independent effective exchange coupling constant J{eff} with large renormalization, whereas at $T \gtrsim T^$, $J{\rm eff}$ decreases rapidly with increasing T, where the effective Heisenberg-model description ceases to be valid.
+Because the parameter values for α' -NaV2O5 are outside the region where the spin-charge separation is complete, we will argue that some experimental data may possibly